 - Mike Hironymous, Myron Hill, and Jeff Bently were three who stayed in the lowlands of Mexico to work on Yucatec and other languages there.

-- Larry Richman came back to Guatemala because he loved the people and wanted to see the Lord’s work progress among them.
-The others called him “the animal” because he worked like an animal to keep up on the 400+ pages of dictionary entries that needed to be transcribed from the audio recordings.
-They would throw him a pen once in a while to keep him going.
+- Larry Richman.
+I went back to Guatemala because I loved the people and wanted to see the Lord’s work progress among them.
+The others called me “the animal” because I worked like an animal to keep up on the 400+ pages of dictionary entries that needed to be transcribed from the audio recordings.
+They would throw me a pen once in a while to keep me going.

-We left Provo on Wednesday afternoon, April 26, 1978.
-We spent Friday night at the US-Mexico border at Matamorros trying to get Julio through.
+We left Provo on April 26, 1978.
+We spent a night at the U.S.-Mexico border at Matamorros trying to get Julio through.
 We spent nights in small towns along the way.
 Sunday night, as Greg, Julio, Hugh, Randy, and I went to bath in a river that ran through town, we stumbled on a five-story hotel with a swimming pool.
 The workers there let us swim and shower.
 It was like an oasis.

 We spent the next many weeks in Cobán at the Val Paraíso ranch run by Cordell Anderson.
 He ran the Foundation for Indian Development, which did many things to help the Indians in Guatemala.
 [He later apostatized from the Church.]